 Our trade and notes receivables primarily consist of outstanding amounts payable by third parties for solutions and products delivered in the ordinary course of our business.
-As at 31 December 2019, 2020 and 2021, our trade and notes receivables were RMB19.5 million, RMB28.7 million and RMB81.9 million, respectively.
+As at 31 December 2018, 2019 and 2020 and 30 September 2021, our trade and notes receivables were RMB14.5 million, RMB19.5 million, RMB28.7 million and RMB63.8 million, respectively.
 Delays or failures in payments by our clients may affect our cash flow and ability to meet working capital requirements.
 Trade receivables are generally settled in accordance with the terms of the respective contracts.
-Our average trade and notes receivables turnover days were 39 for 2019, 49 for 2020 and 67 for 2021.
-See "Financial Information-Discussion of Certain Items from the Consolidated Statements of Financial Position-Current Assets and Current Liabilities-Trade and Notes Receivables" in this document.
+Our average trade and notes receivables turnover days were 36 for 2018, 39 for 2019, 49 for 2020 and 56 for the nine months ended 30 September 2021.
+See "Financial Information-Discussion of Certain Items from the Consolidated Statements of Financial Position-Current Assets and Current Liabilities-Trade and notes receivables" in this document.